Device Design Guidelines: Designing Successful Apps

 Remember though, guidelines are guidelines.
 They are not steadfast rules.
 Implement intentional design choices which reflect your end user goal and view system design guidelines as a framework on which your app is built.
 You know your app's goals and needs better than anyone.
 Don't worry if you think your app is a little too customized.
 If it is an issue, it will become apparent during usability testing and app store submittal.

-Using guidelines is just another way we ensure consistency across multiple apps and reduce user confusion.
+Using guidelines are just another way we ensure consistency across multiple apps and reduce user confusion.

 End Note